 I give a silent offering of my eyes, daily.
 And when there is time and energy, I paint.
 Or poke around at it.
 Or wash it.
 It’s still not finished.
-Over a month ago I wrote to a friend…almost there.
+Over a month ago I wrote…almost there.
 Two weeks ago, closer.
 But honestly now, in this moment, I have no idea.
-When.
-Or how.

 The only thing I can come to is, it’s infinitely better not to grasp.